skttl/konstrukt-documentation/extras/property-editors/entity-picker.md

 ---
-description: Using the entity picker property editor with Konstrukt, the fluent administration panel builder for Umbraco.
+description: Using the entity picker property editor with Konstrukt, the fluent back office UI builder for Umbraco.
 ---

 # Entity Picker